Grits

 Pix of Blakney Steele (deceased) and his bride Melba (deceased) taken on 12-16-82.
 Blakney was working with the NC Dept. of Correction when I went to work with them on Jan.
 17, 1979.
 He was a very tough but fair Correctional Officer and learned much about human behavior from him especially in a Correctional environment.
 He was a very hard working man and "sharp as a tack" who farmed in his spare time.
 Mrs. Steele made some "beautimous" homemade biscuits and served them with country ham and water wheel grist mill ground grits that Blakney grew the Haney corn himself.

-Bill aka Mickey Porter
+Web published by Bill aka Mickey Porter with update on 11-13-14.